Dhruv-NNT/Computer-Vision-Projects/Histogram Equalization Assignment/README.md

-Here is a detailed README file for the first project in your "Computer Vision Projects" repository, crafted based on the provided assignment report and other files:

----

 # 📸 Histogram Equalization for Image Enhancement

 Welcome to the **Histogram Equalization for Image Enhancement** project.
 This project explores various Histogram Equalization (HE) techniques to enhance the contrast and improve the visual quality of digital images.
 The work is part of the Computer Vision Projects repository.